jdomingu/IonicRecommendSample/Readme.md

 ## Notable Commands

-Run the app from a test http server:
+Run the app from a connected Android device or emulator:

 `npm start`

 Run unit tests:

 `npm test`

-Run the app in an emulator:

-`ionic emulate android`

-Run the app on a connected Android device:

-`ionic run android`